 Employees should know their success will not be evaluated in the way it has been in the past.
 Things have changed and employees shouldn’t feel pressured to deliver the same as before.
 So as soon as employees return, reset goals, achievements and revisit KPIs.

 This is possibly the most problematic yet the most important aspect for companies at this time.
-Learning & Development has long been a strenuous topic for HRs.
+Learning and Training has long been a strenuous topic for HRs.
 This department receives high budget allocation but relatively poor learning retainability.

-Employees spend hours at a workshop or completing online trainings, but only a small percentage of them are actually benefiting from this experience.
+Employees spend hours at a workshop or completing online professional training and development, but only a small percentage of them are actually benefiting from this experience.
 Companies continue to spend millions on this as new employees coming in want to see L&D opportunities and it gives companies a reputable image.

 To become pioneers of the digital and economic transformation, companies need to successfully upskill their existing talent pools with the skills that are in demand right now.
 However, the educative methods of L&D sessions are currently outdated.
 According to a LinkedIn study, 82% if Indians are aware of the need of upskilling.
 Furthermore, 45% of them left organizations that offered poor growth opportunities.